-Rachel’s Pet Care & Dog Training, LLC, delivers personalized concierge services, including daily drop-ins, pet sitting drop-ins, and tailored training for dogs of all ages.
+Rachel’s Pet Care & Dog Training, LLC, delivers tailored training for dogs of all ages, and personalized concierge services, including daily drop-ins, pet sitting drop-ins.
 Our focus includes structured puppy development and behavior support for adults dogs and senior dogs.
 We help strengthen communication, confidence, and understanding between dogs and their owners.

 Hi, my name is Rachel, and I’m the owner and founder of Rachel’s Pet Care & Dog Training.
 I began my business as a professional pet sitter and quickly discovered how much I truly loved every part of caring for pets.
 However, some dogs required more than just pet sitting; they needed additional guidance and support.
 Therefore, I became a certified dog trainer to make a meaningful difference in the lives of dogs and their families.
 Since 2020, I’ve continued to grow my education and stay current because every dog learns differently.
 In my training, it’s never just about the dog — it’s about the human, too.

+I don’t just train dogs.
+I train the relationship.
 I believe dogs already know how to live in our world; it’s often the human side that unintentionally creates confusion or problems.
 The energy between a human and their dog matters, and I focus on helping people understand how their presence, emotions, and body language shape their dog’s behavior.
+I become a dog trainer because I never believed training should feel cold, rigid, or one-size-all.
+Dogs aren’t robots, and humans aren’t meant to feel overwhelmed, judged, or confused while trying to help the animal they love.

 Dogs communicate primarily through body language, and I lean into that.
 I use clear movement, posture, leash pressure, capturing behaviors, and thoughtful engagement to help dogs understand what we’re asking.
 I don’t believe in a “one size fits all” method.
 Every dog and puppy is different, and every human–dog team needs a customized approach.